andrijun0406/csc-lab-mslab-azurestackhci23h2/06-AzArcAKS-Management/README.md

 **Configure CR for Metallb**

-Create the following yaml file and save as metallb.yaml in ~\Documents
+Create the following yaml manifest and save as metallb.yaml in ~\Documents

 ```yaml
 apiVersion: metallb.io/v1beta1